codeplatoon-devops/pre-work/README.md

 ## 📜 Course Description

 Congratulations on your acceptance into Code Platoon - we are excited to have you!
-This pre-work program was created to best prepare you for the rigors of our immersive bootcamp and ultimately for a professional role as a DevOps engineer.
+This pre-work program will prepare you for the challenge of our immersive bootcamp and ultimately for a professional role as a DevOps engineer.
 This document will outline all the things you need to do in order to be prepared on the first day.
 Please read through it carefully and let us know if you have any questions.

 ## 📚 Expectations

 Code Platoon’s mission is to train military veterans and their spouses into professional DevOps engineers.
-The traditional approach to becoming a DevOps engineer usually begins with graduating from a 4 year university program in computer science and then working as a backend engineer for a few years.
+The traditional approach to becoming a DevOps engineer usually begins with graduating from a 4 year university program in computer science, and then working as a backend engineer for a few years.
 We’re trying to teach you the necessary skills in 4 months.
-As such, we are not going to be able to go into nearly as much background material as a traditional degree and our course will focus much more on the practical tools of the trade.
-The DevOps industry ultimately cares about one thing: “Can you deploy this codebase?”
-As a result, our course will be oriented around teaching you the skills necessary to accomplish this task in the timeframe we have available to us.
+In order to accomplish this, our course focuses on project-based learning, applied skills, and the the practical tools of the trade.

+The software industry generally, and, the DevOps industry, is a world of applied skills.
+Conceptual knowledge is critical, but ultimately the industry evaluates you by what you can **do**.
+In technical interviews for DevOps roles you will have to demonstrate applied knowledge -- technical interview are auditions.
+What the DevOps industry cares about is, “Can you deploy this codebase?”

+Our course will teach you the core skills necessary to accomplish this task, and, we will teach some of the fundamental technologies and concepts which will become the foundation of your career as you continue to learn and grow.

+In order to accomplish this, we ask and require of you to be proactive, to **ask questions**, to aim for mastery, to work as a team with your fellow students and instructors, and, be focused.

 ### Our Mission